zextras/tech-doc/README.md

   examples and scenarios, that we will review and include if they are significant.

-Moreover, any new file MUST report licensing information.

 ### Pull Requests

-Each PR must address one issue at a time and should contain changes to one topic **only**.
+* Each PR must address one issue at a time and should contain changes to one topic **only**.
 Example: if you submit a work focused on the use of Calendar, the PR can not contain references to Chat or to a Management Task.

-Open a PR only when you consider it ready for review.
+* Open a PR only when you consider it ready for review.
+* Make sure the PR is REUSE complaint.

-You can prefix the PR's title like the following for a better understanding of your contribution
+* You can prefix the PR's title like the following for a better understanding of your contribution
   * [NEW] a new and original piece of work
   * [BUG] a correction to something wrong (typos, concepts described, and so on)
   * [ENH] improvements to an existing piece of work

 ### Commits and Commit Messages